baato/baato-flutter/README.md

 ### Implementation

+This library is available at [pub.dev](https://pub.dev/packages/baato_api/).
+You can get the latest version from there.
+To get started, add the following to your package's pubspec.yaml file:

+dependencies:
+  baato_api: ^0.0.4 //use latest version

+You can install packages from the command line:

+with Flutter: flutter pub get

+Now in your Dart code, you can use : import 'package:baato_api/baato_api.dart';

  #### 1. Search
  After initializing Baato with your access token and the query, the `searchQuery` method can be used to make requests to the Search API.